 Max Capacity: 300 lbs

-When you’re shopping for the best lightweight kayak on the market, there are a few key factors where the Advanced Elements AdvancedFrame Inflatable Kayak succeeds.
-This kayak combines the design elements of a folding frame kayak and an inflatable kayak.
+When you're shopping for the best lightweight kayak on the market, there are a few key factors where the BOTE Vali Ultralight Inflatable Kayak succeeds.
+This kayak is one of the lightest kayaks on the market, weighing in at only 11 pounds.

 It's compact and easy to set up with no assembly required.
 All you have to do is unfold the kayak, inflate it, and begin your paddling adventure.